 Benefits of a Modern eCommerce Website for Wholesale

-In addition to improving efficiency and the selling process (which are two tremendous benefits), wholesale websites help establish the brand, support marketing efforts, and aid in growing the company.
+In addition to improving efficiency and the selling process (which are two tremendous benefits), wholesale websites and B2B marketplaces help establish the brand, support marketing efforts, and aid in growing the company.

 Your brand is more than just a set of colors, a logo, and maybe a tagline or motto.
 To your customers, your brand is the entire experience they have with your products.
 From searching your catalog, to placing the order, to placing your products on the shelf your brand is more than the visual elements that appear on a screen.